Our Remarkable Graduates

 Cornelia Avendaño, who works as the Civil Registrar in the Mayor’s Office, also is finishing her law degree.

 Maria, 42 years old, had formerly worked in hardware stores.
-Now the only woman in her year in Civil Construction, she was pregnant all last year.
-She worked as a cleaner and assistant in the church but never missed a class.
+Now the only woman in her year in Civil Construction, she was pregnant, worked as a cleaner and assistant in the church, but never missed a class.

 Dariel Castro, who graduated in 2010, works as the administrator of environmental projects for an international group, Community Connect, that organizes foreign volunteers into work brigades for local nonprofit projects.
 Dariel says, of his checkered progress toward the degree, “I no longer need to regret the nine years I was out of school, without resources to return, because I was able to get such a good degree from the Saturday School.”